aeon0/d4lf/README.md

 - Alternative use the hotkeys. e.g. f11 for filtering
 - All items that do not match any of your filter configs will be marked as junk.

-Note: Make sure to only have items in your inventory.
-For example elixirs (seen as magic) or material (seen as common) will be marked as junk!
-Also currently it will not detect any favorits or already marked junk items (upcoming feature).
+Note: Make sure to only have items in your inventory (will ignore junk and fav marked items).
+But elixirs (seen as magic) or material (seen as common) will be marked as junk!

 ### Configs
 The config folder contains: